 With a short half-life, these drugs quickly lead to ramped up tolerance, meaning the body no longer responds the way it once did, so doses are increased in an effort to reclaim those initial results.
 Increased dosing leads the brain to alter neurotransmitters and pathways, leading to physical dependence.
 Once this develops, it is very difficult to stop taking the drug, as highly unpleasant, even dangerous, withdrawal symptoms from Xanax addiction kick in.

 When someone wants to end their dependency on Xanax, it is dangerous to just stop taking the drug.
 Benzodiazepine addiction is very difficult to withdraw from, as the withdrawal symptoms from Xanax drug dependency can include not only painful physical withdrawal symptoms, but also psychological symptoms.
-This is why a medically monitored detox and withdrawal program is needed, so the individual safely transitions, through a carefully supervised process, from detoxification to rehabilitation.
+This is why a ly monitored detox and withdrawal program is needed, so the individual safely transitions, through a carefully supervised process, from detoxification to rehabilitation.

 What Are the Withdrawal Symptoms From Xanax Drug Addiction?

 Depending on how long the individual was misusing the Xanax, and how high the daily dosing was, withdrawal symptoms can range from moderate to severe in intensity.
-For those with a longer history of Xanax addiction, it is important to access a medical detox where the drug is stepped down and symptoms are better managed.
+For those with a longer history of Xanax addiction, it is important to access a residential detox where the drug is stepped down and symptoms are better managed.

 Withdrawal symptoms may include: